 Welcome to USC Verdugo Hills Hospital.
-While you are our patient, you are our primary concern!
-Our goal is to provide you high quality, compassionate and safe care.
+While you are in our hospital, you are our primary concern.

-If you have any questions or concerns related to your care, treatment, services or safety, or would just like to say "thanks", we want to hear from you.
-Information is posted in your room on how to reach the charge nurse or Clinical Director on your unit.
-Or you may contact Nursing Administration x 2295 or Quality Management x 4653 to assist with any of your concerns, or dial (o) and ask the operator to page the House Supervisor at any time.
+If you have any questions or concerns related to your care, treatment, services or safety, or would just like to say "thanks," we want to hear from you.

+Information is posted in your hospital room on how to reach the Clinical Manager.
+You may also contact Patient Experience x 2288 or Nursing Administration x 2295 to assist with any of your concerns.

-Your room has been cleaned and checked by Housekeeping to make sure everything in the room is safe and in working order.
-If you find that something needs to be cleaned, repaired or is unsafe, please call x 2201 or inform your nurse and we will correct it as quickly as possible.
+Your room has been cleaned and checked by our Environmental Services team to make sure everything in the room is safe and in working order.
+If you find that something needs attention, please notify your nurse so we can address it in a timely manner.